JasonDai1219/Project-Analysis/README.md

 ## Hypothesis Testing

-Our null hypothesis is
+Our `null hypothesis` is
 > There is no significant relationship between cooking time and average rating of recipes.

-The alternative hypothesis is
+The `alternative hypothesis` is
 > There is a significant relationship between cooking time and average rating of recipes.
 The less cooking time (less than 180 min) required, the higher the rating is.

+> Justification on choices of `null and alternative hypothesis`: in our earlier observation, we see that there seems to exist a relationship among `minutes` a recipes requires , and `rating` the recipe has.
+Here, we use these hypothesis to investigate that question.

 Since the typical preparation of a meal would be under 3 hours, we divide the dataset into two groups, which are the recipes with cooking time more than or equal to 180 min and those are less than 180 min.
-The test statistics chosen is the difference between the means of the ratings of the two groups.
-We will conduct the permutation test under the significance level of 5%.
+The `test statistics` chosen is the difference between the means of the ratings of the two groups.
+We will conduct the permutation test under the `significance level` of 5%.
+> Justification on test statistic's choice: we use the difference among means of ratings of group of recipes that takes less than 3 hours(180 minutes) and that which takes more than 3 hours(180 minutes), since we are investigating numerical values.

+> Justification on significance level: we think 0.05 is strong enough in our analysis.

-The resulting p-value is 0.0, which is lower than 0.05.
+The resulting `p-value` is 0.0, which is lower than 0.05.
 Therefore, we reject the null hypothesis.

 ---